Joel Dwek & Danny Wiser

 Wonder tackles religion in a different manner on the song Jesus Children of America, a foreboding song that takes aim at the hypocrisy of some Christians and how they use guilt and lies to manipulate people.
 The song draws the listener in with a typical gospel-style opening with lots of mentions of Jesus, but Wonder once again uses music itself to signal that something is off, namely his use of funk guitar and bass, which are not typical of gospel or religious music.
 The song is then revealed to be in the satirical tradition of singers like Randy Newman, who would often sing songs that take the position of a person with an opposing view.
 Wonder’s boldness in criticising the structures of organised religion, while at the same time advocating aspects of Eastern religions and philosophies shows his willingness as a musician to challenge deeply held convictions that defined the status quo of America, both then and now.
 This is particularly daring as an artist who grew up releasing on Motown, due to his audience’s love for gospel music and traditional Christian values that were rarely challenged in public forums.

 Soul music is often adored for its pretty melodies and addressing of emotional themes, mostly relating to love.
 Much like Marvin Gaye’s What’s Going On, Wonder breaks the mould by hooking the listener with a similar musical structure which means the album can be appreciated solely on that level, while the more attentive listener will be able to engage with the meaningful lyrics.
 Though Wonder addresses a wide range of themes on the album, from the mind-altering effects of drugs, to the hypocrisies of the Christian church, the record should perhaps be lauded not just for its exploration of challenging concepts, but also for its musical invention, and there are a few songs that use more traditional subject matter for soul songs.
-Golden Lady is the kind of very charming love song that Stevie is extremely good at, with his swooning vocals adding the right amount of sweetness to the song, and the key change in the song, as well as its accelerating pace indicates Wonder as a man caught up in a typhoon of emotions.
+Golden Lady is the kind of very charming love song that Stevie is extremely good at, with his swooning vocals adding the right amount of sweetness to the song, and the key change in the song, as well as its accelerating pace point to Wonder as a man caught up in a typhoon of emotions.
 All In Love Is Fair is another gorgeous and lushly orchestrated piano ballad that features what may be Wonder’s best vocal performance on the album, while Don’t You Worry ‘Bout A Thing is the most purely fun song on the album, indicated by the endearingly enthusiastic opening spoken section that features Wonder speaking broken Spanglish, as well as the fact that Wonder is having a ball recreating the Latin salsa sound akin to the artists of Fania Records.
 It may not be lyrically wondrous or ground-breaking, but its classic Wonder in the sense that its purpose is simply one of enjoyment and love.

 Innervisions marked a change for Wonder.
-Inserting much of his own thoughts and ideas into his song writing for the first time on such a scale allowed for an artistic renaissance which propelled him through the 1970s, and developed him into the totemic artist he would become, inspiring a whole generation of talent across the world to create music with political resonance.
-Though he was not the only musician to combine pop and politics, he did manage to do so in such a way that his own reflections and aspirations became emblematic of our own.
+Inserting much of his own thoughts and ideas into his songwriting for the first time on such a scale which allowed for an artistic renaissance that propelled him through the 1970s, and developed him into the totemic artist he would become, inspiring a whole generation of talent across the world to create music with political resonance.
+Though he was not the only musician to combine pop and politics, he managed to do so in such a way that his own reflections and aspirations became emblematic of our own.
 Even less successful efforts like The Secret Life of Plants were born out of a drive to push and redefine his musical output.
 While Songs in the Key of Life is considered his magnum opus, we regard Innervisions as the most complete expression of Wonder’s new-found creative spark.
 Much of the album itself is about Wonder’s own thoughts and ideas, but never veers into outright preachiness, rather it not only reflects the realities of the world as he perceives it, but also on love, drugs, self-improvement, religion and just how much of a bastard Richard Nixon was.
 The album is rich with the inner visions that Wonder wishes to make outer realities.